-Flagship projects of the EU Strategy for the Baltic Sea Region are financed by a wide variety of funding sources.
+Flagships of the EU Strategy for the Baltic Sea Region are financed by a wide variety of funding sources.

-Some projects are primarily funded by the regular budgets of the project makers, whereas others are financed either by special allocations of the European Commission or by one of the regional funding programmes.
-In principle, there are no strict requirements as to which source(s) of funding, a Flagship Project could turn to.
+Some Flagships are primarily funded by the regular budgets of the project makers, whereas others are financed either by special allocations of the European Commission or by one of the regional funding programmes.
+In principle, there are no strict requirements as to which source(s) of funding, a Flagship could turn to.
 Thus, private funding could also play a role.

 The EU budget operates in seven year cycles.
 The most recent cycle ended in 2013 and the current period is covering 2014-2020.

 The below list can be considered as inspiration, and not as an exhaustive list of funding opportunities.
 Also please be aware of the EuroAccess Macro-Regions wich is an online info point and search tool for EU funding.
 Further information is available at the EuroAccess Macro-Regions.

 The EU Strategy for the Baltic Sea Region has a Seed Money Facility to foster new projects.
-Seed money is EU funding allocated to prepare projects that contribute to a Policy Area or Horizontal Action of the EU Strategy for the Baltic Sea Region.
+Seed Money is EU funding allocated to prepare projects that contribute to a Policy Area or Horizontal Action of the EU Strategy for the Baltic Sea Region.

-Partners that receive seed money funding will draft a project plan that can be further developed into an application to any of the EU or national funding sources e.g. the European Structural & Investment Funds programmes 2014-2020.
+Partners that receive Seed Money funding will draft a project plan that can be further developed into an application to any of the EU or national funding sources e.g. the European Structural & Investment Funds programmes 2014-2020.
 The Seed Money Facility is handled by Investitionsbank Schleswig Holstein.
 As Policy Area Coordinators and Horizontal Action Coordinators take part in the decision making process, early contact with those is highly recommended.
-Further information available at EUSBSR
+Further information available at EUSBSR.

 Initial "seed-funding" for projects and funding for certain small-scale projects

-The Swedish Institute´s Baltic Sea Unit (formerly SIDAs Baltic Sea Unit) provides seed-money and funding for certain types of projects, including projects of relevance for the EUSBSR.
-Information can be obtained at The Swedish Institute
+The Swedish Institute's Baltic Sea Unit (formerly SIDAs Baltic Sea Unit) provides Seed Money and funding for certain types of projects, including projects of relevance for the EUSBSR.
+Information can be obtained at The Swedish Institute.